What are Management Techniques?

 Most effective management styles

-• The Authoritative Style
+- The Authoritative Style

 The most effective management style, the authoritative leader is a “firm but fair” visionary who gives their employees clear, long-term direction.
-This approach works in most work environments, especially when the business lacks direction.
+This approach works in most work environments, especially when the business lacks direction. - The Affiliative Style

 The goal of this type of manager is to create harmony between employees, keeping everyone happy.
-This style is especially good to pull out of your management toolbox when you’re building a team, need to boost morale, or foster better communication.
+This style is especially good to pull out of your management toolbox when you’re building a team, need to boost morale, or foster better communication. - The Democratic Style

 This participative style aims to build consensus and commitment in the group.
-Perhaps most effective with more experienced employees, the democratic style can contribute to high morale and the feeling that everyone has a stake in the business’s success.
+Perhaps most effective with more experienced employees, the democratic style can contribute to high morale and the feeling that everyone has a stake in the business’s success. - The Coaching Style

 A highly effective management style, the coaching style’s main objective is to foster long-term professional development in its employees.
 This style works best with motivated employees who want to grow.
 It’s challenging when the manager is less experienced and may be less effective with employees who are poor performers.